syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 URI annotation is used to navigate to a particular web URI

-The below code snippet explains how to add URI annotation in a PDF document.
+The following code example explains how to add URI annotation in a PDF document.

 {% highlight c# %}
 [C#]

-//Create a new PDF document
+//Creates a new PDF document

 PdfDocument document = new PdfDocument();

-//Create a new page
+//Creates a new page

 PdfPage page = document.Pages.Add();

-//Create a new rectangle
+//Creates a new rectangle

 RectangleF rectangle = new RectangleF(10, 40, 30, 30);

-//Create a new Uri Annotation
+//Creates a new Uri Annotation

 PdfUriAnnotation uriAnnotation = new PdfUriAnnotation(rectangle, "http://www.google.com");

-//Set Text to uriAnnotation
+//Sets Text to uriAnnotation

 uriAnnotation.Text = "Uri Annotation";

-//Add this annotation to a new page
+//Adds this annotation to a new page

 page.Annotations.Add(uriAnnotation);

-//Save the document to disk
+//Saves the document to disk

 document.Save("UriAnnotation.pdf");